 People come to Dublin city for many reasons as the Irish capital offers various fantastic attractions and must-see sites.

-There are, inevitably, many angles to the Dublin experience and f you sketch your visit accordingly, you can enjoy the traditions and culture of this incredibly social nation that has performed very well on the world stage.
+There are, inevitably, many angles to the Dublin experience and if you sketch your visit accordingly, you can properly enjoy the traditions and culture of this incredibly social nation that has performed very well on the world stage.

 While Dublin and West of Ireland get most of the attention and visitors who rush to explore Galway and Ring of Kerry after a few pints of Guinness in Temple Bar, we would suggest staying around for an extra day or two – because in addition to Guinness Storehouse and Book of Kells, there is so much more to see and do.

 From castles and beaches to windmills and lighthouses-these are only a few things to savour along the way to make your journey more rewarding.